JustinBeckwith/linkinator/README.md

     --skip, -s
         List of urls in regexy form to not include in the check.

+    --skip-rel-values
+        List of `rel` link types to not include in the check

     --include, -i
         List of urls in regexy form to include.
 The opposite of --skip.